Seeding

 Site preparation enhances seed to soil contact, helps ensure proper planting depth and can even provide erosion control.

-Prior to working the site
+Prior to Working the Site

 • Walk the site looking for gullies, culverts and other hazards (e.g., logs, stones, stumps, etc.).